Israel Studies (Minor)

 Formal admission to the minor requires a grade point average of 2.00 and approval of the program director.

-18 credit hours with grades of C or better, a minimum of 9 credit hours at the 300-level or above, and at least 12 credit hours unique to the minor
+18 credit hours with grades of C or better, a minimum of 9 credit hours at or above the 300-level, and at least 12 credit hours unique to the minor